 “Dead cat” = not an actual deceased pet (it’s wind protection for mic)

-At the same time, this job will allow you to learn things that are not taught in school through personal experience.
-If you find it difficult to hold one position for a long time when holding the pole, try adjusting it mid-scene when the director suddenly decides to change the blocking.
-Johnny says: “There are other times when you are shooting a walking shot, you have to hold the boom steadily while walking backwards with the cameraman and the actors?
+At the same time, this job allows you to learn new things that are not taught in school from personal experience.
+If you find it difficult to hold your mic for too long, maybe try adjusting your position mid-scene when the director suddenly decides to change the blocking.
+Alan says: “There are other times when you are shooting a walking shot, you have to hold the boom steadily while walking backwards with the cameraman and the actors?
 That’s when you discover muscles you didn’t know you had.”

 The boom operator should also be familiar with the flow of the performance and the actors’ lines.
 “Is the actor lowering his volume because of emotion?
 Is he pausing or forgetting his words?
 Your mic position needs to be adjusted immediately.